Michael Fassbender: 2020–present: Acting hiatus and return

-After a four-year absence during which Fassbender pursued auto racing, he returned to film acting in David Fincher's action thriller The Killer (2023) which premiered at the Venice International Film Festival.
-Peter Bradshaw of The Guardian praised Fassbender's casting writing, "Michael Fassbender is perfect in the main role of a yoga-loving assassin".
+After a four-year absence during which Fassbender pursued auto racing, he returned to film acting in David Fincher's action thriller The Killer (2023), which premiered at the Venice International Film Festival.
+Peter Bradshaw of The Guardian wrote, "Fassbender is perfect in the main role of a yoga-loving assassin".
 The same year he starred in Next Goal Wins, directed by Taika Waititi, based upon the documentary of the same name.
 Fassbender also helped produce The Kitchen, a dystopian drama for Netflix, written by Daniel Kaluuya and Joe Murtagh.

 In 2024, Fassbender began starring in the action thriller series The Agency for Paramount+, and played a supporting role in the Irish comedy-drama Kneecap.
 In 2025, he starred opposite Cate Blanchett in Steven Soderbergh's spy thriller film Black Bag, which received critical acclaim.
-He will also star alongside his wife Alicia Vikander and Taylor Russell in Na Hong-jin's thriller Hope due to be released in 2025, and alongside Arnold Schwarzenegger and David Hasselhoff in the martial arts comedy feature Kung Fury 2, a sequel to the 2015 short film.
-Though principal photography on Kung Fury 2 was completed by 2019, legal issues have so far prevented the completed film from being released.
+He also stars alongside his wife Alicia Vikander and Taylor Russell in Na Hong-jin's 2025 thriller Hope and alongside Arnold Schwarzenegger and David Hasselhoff in the martial arts comedy feature Kung Fury 2, a sequel to the 2015 short film.
+Principal photography on Kung Fury 2 was completed by 2019, but legal issues have so far prevented the film's release.

 Auto racing

 Fassbender has expressed an interest in motorsport since his youth, stating in 2020, "Even before I started acting, I had a big dream to go racing."
 A fan of Formula One and Scuderia Ferrari, he was a member of the team's Corso Pilota training course in 2016.

-He began racing in the Ferrari Challenge's Coppa Shell class in May 2017, finishing 15th in his debut at Mugello Circuit.
+Fassbender began racing in the Ferrari Challenge's Coppa Shell class in May 2017, finishing 15th in his debut at Mugello Circuit.
 He also raced in the Challenge's North American division, finishing sixth at Mazda Raceway Laguna Seca.
 In 2018, he ran the full Ferrari Challenge North America schedule, winning the season opener at Daytona International Speedway and finishing fifth in the standings.